Noel BRAGA [1903-1979]

 (Day & Month are approximate.)

-Educated at St Joseph’s College with his brothers Noel was an outstanding student, coming first in his class and awarded the prestigious Belilios Scholarship in his final year.
-He went on to the Hong Kong Technical Institute where he earned distinctions in each of the four years.
+Educated at St Joseph’s College as were all eight of his brothers, Noel was an outstanding student, coming first in his class.
+He was a prefect in his final year and was awarded the prestigious Belilios Scholarship.
+He completed his Matriculation in July 1918 and went on to the Hong Kong Technical Institute where he earned distinctions in each of the four years.

-Noel repeated the voyage on the same ship in May 1930 but this time taking his mother and they reached Vancouver at the end of May.
+Noel repeated the voyage in the same ship in May 1930, this time taking his mother; they reached Vancouver at the end of May.
 They visited and stayed with Christian friends before going on to Calgary and from there to Chicago where they met and stayed with his brother James at the Moody Bible Institute.
 James had enrolled there the previous year to train as a minister.
-Noel left his mother there and on 1st August went on to Toronto, Ottawa, Montreal and Quebec from where, on 12th August, he embarked on the Empress of Australia for England.
-Arriving in Southampton he went to Bournemouth.
-What happened next is explained in a long letter to his mother dated 1st September from Plymouth.
+Noel left his mother there and went on to Toronto, Ottawa, Montreal and Quebec from where he embarked on the Empress of Australia for England.

 Upon their move to Macau they were able to take their piano and, concealed in it, the share registers and other vital records of the China Light & Power Company which Noel had saved from falling into the hands of the Japanese, realising that these documents would be crucial to the regeneration of the Company after the War.
 Had the documents been discovered during their journey Noel would certainly have been shot by the Japanese.